 - Draw up a shortlist of alternative courses and universities

-Do this before results day, so if things don’t go to plan you have a well thought out Plan B!
+Do this before results day, so if things don’t go to plan on the day you can move quickly to secure a good alternative.

 Help them relax